googleforgames/agones/CONTRIBUTING.md

 - Once review has occurred, please rebase your PR down to a single commit.
 This will ensure a nice clean Git history.
 - Finally - *Thanks* for considering submitting code to Agones!

+## Formatting

+When submitting pull requests, make sure to do the following:

+- Format all Go code with [gofmt](https://golang.org/cmd/gofmt/).
+- Remove trailing whitespace.
+Many editors will do this automatically.
+- Ensure any new files have [a trailing newline](https://stackoverflow.com/questions/5813311/no-newline-at-end-of-file)

 ## Continuous Integration

 Continuous integration is provided by [Google Cloud Container Builder](https://cloud.google.com/container-builder/),